 For each credit hour of the internship that you register for you most complete 40 hours of work at the internship site.
 A typical internship is 3 credits, which requires 120 hours of work.
 Students may register for more or fewer credits in some circumstances, with permission from the internship coordinator.
 There is also an online course module associate with the internship that includes additional career-building activities such as resume writing, online discussions, and journaling about the internship experience.
 Even if you complete all internship hours, if you do not satisfactorily complete the required course work you will not receive credit for the internship.

 - Complete the Internship Application.
-After completing the application, make an appointment to review it with the faculty internship coordinator.
+After completing the application, make an appointment to review it with the faculty internship coordinator who will be managing the internship in the semester you wish to take it.
 The application is posted on the bottom of this page.

 - Find a field placement site.
 Finding a field placement site to intern at is the responsibility of the student.
-Review the Field Placement Sites where previous students have enjoyed meaningful, productive internships.
 Think about the types of placements that are best for you and your professional goals.
 Allow sufficient time for planning your internship, preferably a couple of months before you plan to register for the course.
 Some internships, such as those with government agencies, take longer to arrange.
 You will likely want to find two or three potential places to intern, and then meet with each in person to decide the best fit for you.